flare-foundation/docs/docs/tech/index.md

-# Technology
+# Concepts

-This section contains in-depth descriptions of Flare's technology and tools.
+This section contains in-depth descriptions of Flare's key concepts and tools.